rushilsingh/twitter/README.md

 The current python script is used for the following purposes:

-1. To delete all tweets that have not been liked, have not been retweeted and are not in response to one of your followers.
+1. To delete all tweets that have not been liked or retweeted.
+Unretweets all tweets that are not authored by a follower.
 2. To unlike all tweets that are not tweeted by one of your followers

 Note: